 10. Write it down

 Food and exercise tracking and journaling can help you see what you consume or how often you are making it to the gym.
 If you notice a bad pattern, work to eliminate it.
 If it’s good, congratulate yourself and reinforce it.

 The more you workout, the more benefits you will experience.
 There isn’t just one magic exercise program that fits everyone.
 So, which do you choose?
 The best choice is to exercise with the least obstacles and what you enjoy the most.
 Also, remember adding variety to your workouts also provides a multitude of benefits and keeps your fitness fresh.
 Do things that are realistic.”
 Joining a gym without the vibe or community you are seeking or vowing to run 100 miles a week if you’re a beginner is likely setting yourself up for failure and injury.

 Now that spring has sprung and it’s daylight savings time, take advantage of the long days and go for a walk after dinner.
 Grab the kids and make it a family affair. a nice walk together or a fun Team Training class boosts metabolism, helps control weight, and makes you feel happy.

 Winter, with its cold temps and long, dark days, doesn’t exactly lend itself to outdoor activities.
-When spring hits and the temps start to soar, getting outside can do wonderful things for your weight loss goals.
-Spring days contain beautiful sunshine and refreshing, light winds, making it the perfect time to get outside.
+When spring and summer hits and the temps start to soar, getting outside can do wonderful things for your weight loss goals.
 Take advantage of the warmth and go for a long stroll at the local park or around your neighborhood.
 Enjoy some fun, outdoor home workouts and keep yourself outside and moving in the beautiful weather.
 You’ll burn calories *and* soak up some of that much-needed vitamin D that’s been so hard to get all winter.

 14. Get enough sleep, it really matters